 Here are a few more ins and outs of student loan grace periods so you can enter the “real world” with your best foot forward.

-1. You May Have a Longer Grace Period Than You Think
+You May Have a Longer Student Grace Period Than You Think

 Not all grace periods fall within the six-month range.
 Your grace period could be longer than six months or you might not have a grace period at all.
 It all depends on your lender and the types of loans you have.

 Direct Unsubsidized and Direct Subsidized student loans have a six-month grace period.
-Interest will continue to accrue during the grace period on unsubsidized loans.
+Interest accrues from the time the loan is disbursed and will continue to accrue during the grace period on unsubsidized loans.
 Borrowers with subsidized loans generally will not be responsible for accrued interest during the grace period.

 The grace period on Federal Perkins loans can vary.
 The Perkins loan program expired in 2017.
 Borrowers with existing Perkins loans can check with their loan servicer or the school that made the loan to get more information about the repayment plans available to them.